 The Beats Studio are not just one of the most iconic pairs of Beats headphones available, but one of the most iconic pairs of headphones full stop.
 Soundwise, they're bassy (as you'd expect), but the entire nature of the audio profile seems to have shifted to make it more refined.
 They can go loud and hard, and the addition of active noise cancellation should only help focus you on the music.

 Beats Solo 3 Wireless

-The Solo 3 Wireless were introduced around the same time as the iPhone 7 and come with Apple's W1 wirless chip.
+The Solo 3 Wireless on-ears were introduced quite a long time ago, but handily still feature Apple's W1 wireless chip.
 It promises greater battery life, a greater Bluetooth range and improved connectivity options for iPhone users.

-In terms of sound they're very much a pair of Beats headphones, that means bass in your face.
+In terms of sound, they're very much a pair of Beats headphones, which means bass in your face.
 But they do bass very well.
 So if you're after a powerful yet portable pair of headphones, the Solo 3s are for you.

 - Extremely affordable

 - Too much bass for some

 Beats Flex are a welcome update to the formula laid out by Beats X, and are some of the best budget wireless earbuds around with a neckband design.

 They're comfortable to wear, are really light and come in some fun colours - all while working superbly with iOS.
 In this case, that's thanks to the older W1 chip on board.

 You get 12 hours of battery life, which is really impressive for the price, and they're really great for a hectic lifestyle.
 If you want some Beats without breaking the bank, these are the obvious solution.